Blend fresh ginger, lemon juice, orange juice, turmeric, and honey together, then strain through a nut milk bag. Makes 6 shots. No juicer needed.

 Ginger shots in a blender with lemon, orange, turmeric, and honey.
-A bright homemade wellness shot recipe without a juicer.
+No juicer needed.
+Strain through a nut milk bag and prep 6 shots in 10 minutes.

 Ginger shots are often sold like tiny bottles of discipline.
 The homemade version is better when it tastes bright, sharp, and fresh instead of punishing.